nanoacademic/Quantum-Forge-Simulator/README.md

 ## Overview
 **Quantum-Forge-Simulator** provides an intuitive and powerful environment for researchers and engineers working in **material science, quantum transport, and computational physics**.
 By integrating **RESCU** (a Density Functional Theory solver) and **NanoDCAL** (a quantum transport calculator), QFS enables users to efficiently conduct **advanced simulations and material property analyses**.

+## To Get Started
+To download the **Quantum-Forge-Simulator software**, simply navigate to the **Releases** page of this repository (https://github.com/nanoacademic/Quantum-Forge-Simulator/releases).
+In this page, you should see the latest release version at the top with the label "Latest".
+In this section, you will find the .exe version (Windows) and the .AppImage version (Linux).
+Download these executables and run them to use **Quantum-Forge-Simulator software**.

 ### Key Features
 -  **Seamless GUI** for setting up and running atomistic calculations.
 -  **Integration with RESCU & NanoDCAL**, provided the user has the required licenses.